MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 - Set up connections on your behalf.
 - Apply the necessary parameters in the flow based on your prompt.
 - Respond to your requests to make changes to your flow, such as update actions and replace actions.
 - Answer questions about your flow and product.
-For example, you can ask Copilot questions about your flow like, *What does my flow do?* You can also ask Copilot product questions like, *How do I access child flows?* and *How do I access licesnses?*
+For example, you can ask Copilot questions about your flow like, *What does my flow do?* You can also ask Copilot product questions like, *How do I access child flows?* and *How do I access licenses?*

 > [!IMPORTANT]
 > - This is a preview feature.